shinken-solutions/shinken/doc/source/15_development/pluginapi.rst

   DISK OK - free space: / 3326 MB (56%);"|"/=2643MB;5948;5958;0;5968/ 15272 MB (77%);/boot 68 MB (69%);/home 69357 MB (27%);/var/log 819 MB (84%);"|"/boot=68MB;88;93;0;98/home=69357MB;253404;253409;0;253414 /var/log=818MB;970;975;0;980

-If this plugin was used to perform a service check, the red portion of first line of output (left of the pipe separator) will be stored in the :ref:`$SERVICEOUTPUT$ <thebasics/macrolist#serviceoutput>` macro.
+If this plugin was used to perform a service check, the red portion of first line of output (left of the pipe separator) will be stored in the :ref:`$SERVICEOUTPUT$ <$SERVICEOUTPUT$>` macro.
 The orange portions of the first and subsequent lines are concatenated (with spaces) are stored in the :ref:`$SERVICEPERFDATA$ <thebasics/macrolist#serviceperfdata>` macro.
 The blue portions of the 2nd _ 5th lines of output will be concatenated (with escaped newlines) and stored in :ref:`$LONGSERVICEOUTPUT$ <thebasics/macrolist#longserviceoutput>` the macro.

 The final contents of each macro are listed below: